University of Science and Technology of China: General rankings

+USTC was ranked # 6 in China, # 12 in Asia and #62 worldwide in 2025 in terms of aggregate performance from the four most widely observed university rankings (THE+ARWU+QS+US News).

-Research Strength and Subject Rankings
+Research strength and subject rankings

-USTC has taken a leading position among Chinese universities on the number of high-quality research papers in science and engineering published internationally and in the citation rate of the papers.
-For example, the Nature Index Annual Tables 2022, which measures the largest groups of papers published in 82 leading high-quality science journals, ranks USTC the No.2 university in China and the Asia Pacific region, and 4th in the world among the global universities (after Harvard, Stanford, MIT, and UCAS).
-In 2021, USTC is ranked 57th globally by the Performance Ranking of Scientific Papers for World Universities with "Engineering" & "Life Science" related-fields ranked in the global top 10.
+The Nature Index Research Leaders 2025, which measures the largest groups of papers published in 145 leading high-quality science journals, ranked USTC the No.1 university in China and the Asia-Pacific region, and 2nd in the world among the global universities (after Harvard).
+In 2025, USTC was ranked 59th globally by the Performance Ranking of Scientific Papers for World Universities, with "Natural Science" & "Engineering"-related fields ranked 3rd and 8th, respectively, in the world.

-In the 2021 ARWU Global Ranking of Academic Subjects, the USTC had six disciplines in the world's top 20, 14 disciplines in the world's top 50 and 18 disciplines in the world's top 100.
+In the 2024 ARWU Global Ranking of Academic Subjects, the USTC had seven disciplines in the world's top 20, 17 disciplines in the world's top 50 and 21 disciplines in the world's top 100.

 Times Higher Education (THE)

 Nature Index

-Nature Index tracks the affiliations of high-quality scientific articles and presents research outputs by institution and country on monthly basis.
+Nature Index tracks the affiliations of high-quality scientific articles and presents research outputs by institution and country on a monthly basis.

 Laboratories

 Only the National Laboratories, State Key Laboratories, and Key Laboratories of the Chinese Academy of Sciences are listed below, among which the National Laboratories have the highest qualification.
-USTC is the only university in mainland China which possess two National Laboratories at the same time.
+USTC is the only university in mainland China with two National Laboratories.